diegobarrera/mago-api-php/README.md

 	* **pickup_vehicle:** Vehicle needed for the delivery. 'car', 'motorbike' and 'van' are availabe.
 4. Payment information:
  	* **payment_charge:** Amount to charge to customer on arrival.
 By default is set to 0 *which means no charge*.
 This field is optional.
 	* **payment_method:** With which payment method the customer will pay.
-Both 'cash' are 'dataphone' available.
+Both 'cash' and 'dataphone' available.
 By default is set to cash.
 This field is optional.
 5. Extra information:

     * **internal_order_number:** Internal unique identifier for the new order.